 Subp.
-4. Monitoring reports.
+4 5.
+Monitoring reports.

-- A. Following the first full growing season after construction certification, the applicant must submit annual monitoring reports documenting the progress of the replacement wetland during the monitoring period.
-The first annual monitoring report must include any monitoring required by the local government unit during the previous year.
-The applicant must submit the annual report to the appropriate local government unit on a date determined by the local government unit, but no later than December 31.
+A. Following the first full growing season after construction certification, the The applicant must submit annual monitoring reports documenting the progress toward, and achievement of, performance standards for of the replacement wetland during the required monitoring period consistent with the approved monitoring plan.
+The first annual monitoring report must include any pre-construction monitoring data collected required by the local government unit during the previous year.
+The applicant must submit the annual report to the appropriate local government unit on a date determined by the local government unit in accordance with the timelines identified in the approved monitoring plan and prior to any credit deposit request, but no later than December 31.
 The local government unit must ensure that copies of the monitoring report are distributed to the technical evaluation panel.
 For wetland banking projects, the applicant must also submit the annual report to the board's wetland banking administrator.
-The monitoring reports must be submitted annually, or biannually if the local government unit determines that, after the third full growing season, biannual reports are sufficient for long-term monitoring, until the local government unit determines the replacement has been successful. - B. The purpose of the annual report is to describe actual wetland restoration or creation activities completed during the past year, activities planned for the upcoming year, and the success of the replacement activities in achieving identified goals and performance standards.
-The annual report must, at a minimum, include: - (1) a project location map with legal description; - (2) a description of replacement wetland goals and performance standards in terms of size, replacement credit amount, wetland types, hydrology, and wetland functions and a comparison of the current replacement wetland to these goals and standards; - (3) a description of activities completed during the past year; (4) a description of activities planned for the upcoming year; - (5) hydrology measurements during the growing season, including water level elevations at fixed, repeatable locations representative of the replacement wetland types or areal coverage measurements of inundation for replacement wetlands with deeper hydrologic regimes;
+The monitoring reports must be submitted annually, or biannually if unless the local government unit determines the sufficient for long-term monitoring of the site, until the local government unit determines the replacement has been successful.